-The Latest: 8 vents open as Hawaii's Kilauea volcano erupts
+The Latest: Lava bubbling from 2 vents at Hawaii volcano

 PAHOA, Hawaii – The Latest on a volcanic eruption on the Big Island of Hawaii (all times local):